prirai/firefox-config/README.md

 - If you also want to change the appearance of Firefox to give it a look you prefer, you can try searching for some userchrome projects on [GitHub](https://github.com/search?q=firefox%20userchrome&type=repositories) or elsewhere and give them a try.

-## About Config Documentation
+## About Config Documentation and other tricks

+- A few of the nifty tricks used are present in the `tricks.md` file.
-Flags mentioned in the about:config are largely undocumented.
+- Flags mentioned in the about:config are largely undocumented.
 Here's an effort to document most of the flags present.
 Intial pages are scraped from https://kb.mozillazine.org/ and are present in the `mzpages` directory.

 If you really liked this project, star it and also contribute back.